Monday, September 2, 2013

 When we finally arrived in Buenos Aires, we picked up our luggage and headed to what I thought would be the street.
 Instead, I was pleasantly surprised to find a station, somewhat similar to Grand Central, albeit 70 percent smaller.
 There were coffee shops, money exchange centers, stores, and ticket booths.
 It was quite different from the station in Cordoba, which only has a ticket booth and a bunch of train tracks.

 Along the way we got to see some beautiful buildings.
-Some of them reminded me of the buildings I’d seen while driving through Miami Beach, Florida when I was in my late teens/early 20s.
+Some of them reminded me of the buildings I’d seen while driving through Miami Beach when I was in my late teens/early 20s.
 I had this cheese face smile the whole ride to the hotel.
 Buenos Aires may not have been home, but it sure felt like it.
 The whole cab ride cost us 30 pesos (5.29 in USD).

 Our check-in at Hotel Mundial was at 3:00 pm but we had arrived in Buenos Aires at 11:00 a.m.
 We didn’t want to walk around the city with our bulky luggage, so we went into the hotel and asked them if we could check in early.
 Fortunately, they said yes!